-(4) A popular and possibly stronger political party will emerge, and the SPLM will eventually lose its hold on the political, economic, security and military spheres.
+(4) A popular and possibly stronger political party will emerge, and the SPLM will eventually lose its hold on the political, economic, security, and military spheres.

 (5) A new rebel movement that is far more powerful than any current or previous rebel group could surface.

-In all successful societies, everyone must be willing to make sacrifices and the SPLM’s elites and citizens alike are not immune from these social responsibilities.
-The future of this country can only be build by leaders who think and act like statesmen who, acting in the capacity of fellow countrymen, actively fight for the growth of their country, the future of their youth, the cultivation of the unique talents of their people, the preservation of their country’s environment, the enactment of compassionate laws protecting the poor, elderly, and disabled—this is the future, and much needed and anticipated statesman of South Sudan; they are individuals who will cultivate justice and peace among their people.
+In all successful societies, everyone must be willing to make sacrifices and the SPLM’s elites and citizens alike are not immune to these social responsibilities.
+The future of this country can only be built by leaders who think and act like statesmen who, acting in the capacity of fellow countrymen, actively fight for the growth of their country, the future of their youth, the cultivation of the unique talents of their people, the preservation of their country’s environment, the enactment of compassionate laws protecting the poor, elderly, and disabled—this is the future, and much needed and anticipated statesman of South Sudan; they are individuals who will cultivate justice and peace among their people.

-I understand that cultural norms are very important in almost any society, but this will not suffice if the people of South Sudan are to have significant influence on the future of their country.
+I understand that cultural norms are very important in almost any society, but this will not suffice if the people of South Sudan are to have a significant influence on the future of their country.
 There is no need to stick to a tradition that costs lives.
 It makes sense for tribes to defend their interests, but tribal agendas can contribute to the development of a nation only if they are collectively acknowledged and accepted by all tribes that make up the nation.